 Leaves: Mostly basal leaves from a rosette, 3/4 to 3 inches long, narrow, oblanceolate, pointed tip, fleshy.

 Inflorescence: Several small, erect blossoms in a raceme, each with 4 white to pale lavender petals.

 Reference: "Guide to Colorado Wildflowers" by G.K.
 Guennel and "Flora of Colorado" by Jennifer Ackerfield.

 Note: In early spring, some plants become infected with Puccinia monoica, a rust fungus that stops the rock cress from flowering and forces it to form the brilliant yellow pseudoflowers containing the reproductive structures of the rust fungus.
-Below are photos of the plant with the rust taken at Mayflower Gulch and Georgia Pass in Summit County.
+Above are photos of the plant with the rust taken at Mayflower Gulch and Georgia Pass in Summit County.

 •For more information about the fungus click here.